earv1/curl-to-java/README.md

 <br />

 ## Description
-Generate java requests from curls
+Generate java requests and tests from curls

 ## How to Use
 Add your curls in resources/curls.txt and `gradle run`